mirage/mirage-www/data/wiki/hello-world.md

 We have a runtime argument defining which TCP port to listen for connections on.
-The network device is derived from `default_network`, a function provided by Mirage which will choose a reasonable default based on the target the user chooses to pass to `mirage configure` - just like the reasonable default provided by `generic_kv_ro` in the previous example.
+The network device is derived from `default_network`, a function provided by Mirage which will choose a default based on the target the user chooses to pass to `mirage configure` - just like the default provided by `generic_kv_ro` in the previous example.

-`generic_stackv4` attempts to build a sensible network stack on top of the physical interface given by `default_network`.
-There are quite a few configuration keys exposed when `generic_stackv4` is given related to networking configuration.
-For a full list, try `mirage help configure` in the `device-usage/network` directory.
+`generic_stackv4v6` builds a network stack on top of the physical interface given by `default_network`.

-#### Unix / Socket networking
+#### Unix with host system (socket) networking

-Let's get the network stack compiling using the standard Unix sockets APIs first.
+Let's get the network stack compiling using the Unix target and using the host system network stack first.
+This is the default when using the Unix target - the `--net socket` is superfluous.

 ```bash dir=files/mirage-skeleton
 $ cd device-usage/network